ridhimrastogi/Alfred/REPORT.md

 * Alfred is currently available only for the Mattermost platform.
 * Alfred can perform file operations only on limited number of file types.
-* Alfred can perform file operations solely on the files of Google frive.
+* Alfred can perform file operations solely on the files of Google drive.

 ## Future Work